adi-with-tea/stickernation/README.md

 # stickernation
-this is a css-html website page
+this is a css-html sticker buying website page